The Newspaper Publishers' Association (NPA)

 Rick Neville – Editorial Director, Newspaper Publishers’ Association

-Rick joined the NPA in April 2013 following a 45-year career in publishing in New Zealand and Australia.
+Rick joined the NPA as Editorial Director in April 2013 following a 45-year career in publishing in New Zealand and Australia.
 A former reporter on NZ dailies and in the Parliamentary Press Gallery, Rick was editor of the Nelson Mail 1982-87 and editor of the Evening Post (Wellington) 1987-1991.
 He then moved to the head office of Independent Newspapers Ltd (INL), now Fairfax Media, and held a number of senior roles including Group GM, Chief Operating Officer and Managing Director, Publishing.
 He was also an executive director of INL and a non-executive director of Sky Network Television Ltd.

 In 2002, he was appointed Chief Executive of Advertiser Newspapers Ltd, News Ltd’s publishing operations in Adelaide.
 He returned to NZ in 2003, initially working as a consultant setting up the Herald on Sunday and later holding a range of senior positions with APN including Publisher, Herald on Sunday; deputy Chief Executive; Publisher/CEO NZ Magazines; and Chief Operating Officer, APN Regional Newspapers.
 He is a former president of the NPA and chairman of the NZ Press Association and served for many years on the boards of the NPA and NZPA.